jdtsoftware/slate/source/includes/job/_update.md

 }
 ```

-This endpoint creates a job.
+This endpoint updates a job.

 ### HTTP Request